 - All of the dolls in New Albion are this really.

-- Be Careful What You Wish For: Jasper, after four generations of begging for death, he finally get's his wish—at the cost of Priscilla' life
+- Be Careful What You Wish For: Jasper, after four generations of begging for death, finally gets his wish—at the cost of Priscilla's life.

-- Death Seeker: Jasper is one thought all four acts Eventually he gets his wish, but at the cost of Priscilla's life
+- Death Seeker: Jasper is one through all four acts.
+Eventually he gets his wish, but at the cost of Priscilla's life.

 - Dystopia: After Act III, New Albion becomes this.

-- Heroic Sacrifice: Priscilla sacrifices her life so Jasper can die (again.)
+- Priscilla sacrifices her life so Jasper can die (again).

-- Incompatible Orientation: Amelia to Byron.
-Have I mentioned All Love Is Unrequited?
+- Amelia to Byron.
+Have we mentioned All Love Is Unrequited?

 - Intellectual Animal: The cat burglars' "pet albatross Simon and a brilliant mouse named Sam."